VisibleFeatureFinder¶

 The features are filtered in a number of ways.
 First, they can be directly filtered by name using the

-list and related) by calling the result and providing the temperature of the camera.
-This assumes that the scene/feature catalogue/light source have been appropriately placed in the camera frame already, so typically you should ensure that you provide a reference (not a copy) of the feature catalogue and the scene.Typically a user will not interact directly with this class and instead it will be managed by the
+FeatureCatalog.featureslist and related) by calling the result and providing the temperature of the camera.
+This assumes that the scene/feature catalog/light source have been appropriately placed in the camera frame already, so typically you should ensure that you provide a reference (not a copy) of the feature catalog and the scene.Typically a user will not interact directly with this class and instead it will be managed by the

-feature_catalogue (FeatureCatalogue) – The feature catalogue that specifies the features we care considering
+feature_catalog (FeatureCatalog) – The feature catalog that specifies the features we care considering

 options (VisibleFeatureFinderOptions | None) – A dataclass specifying the options to set for this instance.
 If provided it takes preference over all key word arguments, therefore it is not recommended to mix methods.